nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 This user guide will bring you through **how to quickly start using our application through the [Quick Start](#quick-start) section**, while also serving as a **reference to more experienced users in the [Feature List](#feature-list) section**, where notes and tips on how best to make use of our application will also be given.

-**If you face any difficult while following the user guide, do refer to the [FAQ section](#faq)** to see if your issue has been addressed there.
+**If you face any difficulty while following the user guide, do refer to the [FAQ section](#faq)** to see if your issue has been addressed there.
 If the solution provided or your query has yet to be answered in the FAQ section, feel free to reach out to our team lead, Erin Ong, at [e0559779@u.nus.edu](mailto:e0559779@u.nus.edu) through email.

 --------------------------------------------------------------------------------------------------------------------